This is a repost of the article I wrote for the 2016 Performance Calendar on PerfPlanet.

 Note: Fastly does not use Anycast for most customers, but can provide Anycast IP addresses if you must use their service on the root domain.

-Note: Edgecast (now Verizon Digital Media Services) uses Anycast too but per region (Americas, EMEA, APAC) so there still is a chance, although small, of suboptimal routing.
+Note: Edgecast (now Edgio) uses Anycast too but per region (Americas, EMEA, APAC) so there still is a chance, although small, of suboptimal routing.